 We are working with 360Giving to make data about our grant-making freely accessible, so that funders and charities across the UK can use data to improve grant-making practice.
-The spreadsheet below contains details of all grants awarded by Cheshire Community Foundation in 2016, formatted to the 360Giving data standard.
+The spreadsheet below contains details of all grants awarded by Cheshire Community Foundation in 2016, 17, 18 and 19 formatted to the 360Giving data standard.
 We will continue to publish new grants via 360Giving annually.
 This work is licenced under the Creative Commons Attribution 4.0 International Licence.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to Cheshire Community Foundation.

 What is open data?